 Laura and Pearce made plans to spend the day visiting friends in the city, so Tim and I made other plans.
 We started by going to the Coliseum, the building where the English National Opera is based, for a tour.
 When there is any significance to the place at all, I enjoy touring the venues before I go to a performance, as it usually helps me more fully grok the experience.

-The building is very nice, and it was especially interesting to hear about their challenges of fitting the business of the opera into this small venue (compared to today’s performance spaces).
+The building is very nice, and it was especially interesting to hear about their challenges of fitting the business of the opera into this small venue (compared to today’s huge performance spaces).

 Finally we moved into the auditorium, and we could see the set builders putting together the set for that night’s show (I don’t recall now what it was):